Days no mo: History

 A live-action film adaptation of Strobe Edge was announced in the August 2014 issue of Bessatsu Margaret, and in October, it announced that Greeeen's song, "Ai Uta", would be the theme song for the film, as the song was released in 2007 when Greeeen debuted, and that it was relevant to the protagonist's mood.
 An audition was held for girls between 15 and 29 to record their own versions of the song and post it to Greeeen's official Line account.

 Among the contestants, 11 were selected and screened by Greeeen and their producer, Jin.
-They selected 15-year-old Meri and Kana, 16-year-old Hima and 17-year-old Noa, due to their "pure and transparent" sound rather than their vocal abilities.
-They debuted under the name "Whiteeeen", a portmanteau of "white" and "teen", with the four e's representing the number of members.
+They selected 15-year-old Meri and Kana, 16-year-old Hima and 17-year-old Noa, and debuted under the name "Whiteeeen", a portmanteau of "white" and "teen", with the four e's representing the number of members.
 Greeeen, who coined the name, hope that the four members would "never forget their pure and white moods" during their future musical activities, hence the "white" in their name.
 Their cover of "Ai Uta" was also re-titled "Ai Uta (Since 2007)".
 The members' identities remain hidden, and they did not attend public events; they are displayed as cartoon-drawn images of themselves.

 "Ai Uta ~since 2007~" was released in both CD and digital formats in March 2015, and it reached number 1 on various weekly charts, including iTunes, RecoChoku and 8 other platforms.
 They released their second single, "Pocket" (ポケット), written by Greeeen, as the theme song to Nippon Animation's 40th anniversary film Sinbad: Sora Tobu Hime to Himitsu no Shima.

 In the same year, Whiteeeen recorded one of the songs for Soredemo Boku wa Kimi ga Suki, "Ano Koro (Jin Jin Bao Zhuo Ni) " (あの頃～ジンジンバオヂュオニー～), a Japanese-language cover of Hu Xia's song "Those Years" (那些年), the theme song for You Are the Apple of My Eye.

 On March 9, 2016, Whiteeeeen released their first mini-album, Koe (声), its cover featuring the backs of the members.
 On August 17, they released their third single, "Kiseki (Mirai e)" (キセキ～未来へ～), which was used as the theme song to Aozora Yell.
 On December 14, they released their first full-length album, Zero Koi.

 On October 31, 2017, Meri announced her graduation from the group, and auditions were held for her replacement.
 In April 2018, Moca, Nene and Akagi were announced as new members, and the group was renamed as "Whiteeeen2".
 They released their single, "Honey Toast" on June 6.

 On August 26, 2019, their official website announced the graduation of Hima, Noa, and Kana.
 On July 27, Fu-ka and Mizuki joined the group, which has been rebranded as Days no mo; they released the digital single "Never" three days later.